xiix0/scam/README.md

-Your boss is a few sandwiches short of a picnic.
+Today is the last day of your life so far.